ccmbioinfo/stager/docs/production.md

 we must clone the repository to the production host in order to have the Traefik dynamic configuration and TLS certificates mounted in `traefik/certs`.

-Traefik is also serves a separate dashboard and its own metrics on a custom port.
+Traefik also serves a separate dashboard and its own metrics on a custom port.
 It is configured to use this same port to reverse proxy the Prometheus metrics for the backend domains.